wix/Detox/docs/Troubleshooting.BuildingTheApp.md

 ## Android

-### Problem: AAPT
+### Problem: AAPT - resource linking failure

-For build errors involving AAPT such as this one:
+For build errors involving AAPT resource linking failure, such as this one:

 ```text
 Execution failed for task ':app:processReleaseAndroidTestResources'.